stfxecutables/model_variance/drafts/details.md

 datasets, the SGD variants had about the same holdout performance anyway (often actually slightly better).

-A radial-basis SVM unfortunately cannot be easily git via SGD.
+A radial-basis SVM unfortunately cannot be easily fit via SGD.
 It is technically possible by using kernel approximation, e.g. via the [Nystroem transformer](https://scikit-learn.org/stable/modules/generated/sklearn.kernel_approximation.Nystroem.html), but this departs heavily from the usual SVM, and introduces significant tuning